DGCLab/PERREO-Pipeline/README.md

 ```

 ## Differential Expression Analysis
 Statistical analysis is performed by DESeq2 or edgeR functions using default thresholds: abs(log2FC) > 1 and FDR < 0.05.
 DESeq2 is a very robust mnethod and is more conservative, while edgeR is specially sensitive for low-expressed genes due to its flexible dispersion estimation.
+If batch effect = yes, RUVg will be run in case the sample sheet does not contain a batch column indicating the specific cause of this variability in the data.
+On the other hand, if this column is indicated in the sample sheet, that variable will be directly included in the formula.
 Different plots and files are exported from this step:<br>
 1) Repeat RNAs counts represented with violin plots.<br>
 2) PCA (if batch effect is corrected, PCA before and after batch effect reduction are exported).<br>
 3) Fold-Change barplots of differentially expressed features (DEFs) for each contrast.<br>